thavinb/AmpRecon/README.md

 ## Species Configuration File

 AmpRecon is able to use a configuration file that controls species-specific run settings.
 When running the pipeline, point to a species configuration file at the command line using the `-c` flag with `nextflow run`.
-If you do not have a species configuration file, and are working with _P. falciparum_ or _P. vivax_ data, you can use the files provided in `path/to/repository/conf`, which point to files present in the [`ampliconresources` submodule](https://gitlab.internal.sanger.ac.uk/malariagen1/ampliconresources/-/tree/main/ <mark>TODO: change this link </mark>).
+If you do not have a species configuration file, and are working with _P. falciparum_ or _P. vivax_ data, you can use the files provided in `path/to/repository/conf`, which points to files present in the [`ampliconresources` submodule](https://gitlab.com/malariagen/dae/ampreconresources.git) These files are pulled into the AmpRecon resources via the `--recurse-submodule` flag to `git clone` as noted [above](#download-codebase-and-build-containers).
 The species configuration file defines values for the following parameters:
 - `panels_settings`
 - `grc_settings_file_path`
 - `chrom_key_file_path`